Archive for Pie

 City Bakery chocolate chip cookie

 I finally tried their chocolate chip cookie, which was revered by New York magazine, NY Daily News, Words to Eat By, and The Wednesday Chef.
-The cookie was still warm, with swirls of chocolate melting onto my fingers and lips.
+The cookie was still warm, with swirls of chocolate melting on my fingers and lips.
 There was a high crispy to chewy ratio; a thick brown crust and pale interior that suggested a high proportion of white to brown sugar (or maybe no brown sugar at all).
-The giant brown blob on the bottom left suggets that chocolate discs, in addition to chips, were used.
+The giant brown blob on the bottom left suggests that chocolate discs, in addition to chips, were used.

 The City Bakery makes a great case for a crispy cookie.
 Usually, crispy means biscuity, like the Original Chips Ahoy cookies.
 Crispy at The City Bakery means buttery and crunchy.
 There was also an extra flavor to these cookies.
 Words to Eat By called it toffee-esque, but I think it tasted of almond paste.

 It was a fun eating experience, but I honestly prefer my own.
-Chocolate chip cookies are typically described as cakey, chewy and crispy, but there’s a fouth characteristic: soft.
+Chocolate chip cookies are typically described as cakey, chewy and crispy, but there’s a fourth characteristic: soft.
 Soft and chewy are often used interchangeably, as they tend to occur together.
 However, the City Bakery’s cookie did not have a hint of softness.
 The chewy middle required a bit of a workout.
 My favorite chocolate chip cookies are soft, where one bite can sink your teeth all the way down to the bottom.

 City Bakery autumn tart